-Last week we defined negligent entrustment and reviewed why it can be such an enormous business risk.
+In our previous article, we defined negligent entrustment and reviewed why it can be such an enormous business risk.
 So what can you do about it?

 There’s no sure fire way to avoid a negligent entrustment lawsuit.
 However, as companies are becoming increasingly aware of the enormous stakes that accompany these cases, they’re beginning to take a more proactive approach.
 Here are several strategies that we’ve seen companies employ in an effort to lessen their exposure: